hxu-hms/lsp-minerva-tutorial/_episodes/02-automated.md

 * While the output might not be perfect, it's at least very quick to produce.

 ## Launch Minerva Author
-Open your Downloads folder and navigate to the `minerva_author_windows` or `minerva_author_macos` folder we unzipped during Setup.
+Open your Downloads folder and navigate to the `minerva_author_VERSION` folder we unzipped during Setup.
 Open this folder and locate the file named `minerva_author` or `minerva_author.exe`.

 #### Windows users
-You may need to navigate one folder level deeper to find the `minerva_author` file.
+You may need to navigate one folder level deeper to find the `minerva_author.exe` file.
 Once you find it, double-click the file to launch the program.
 If you see a security popup, click "More info" and then "Run Anyway".

 #### MacOS users
 Hold the <kbd>Control</kbd> key and click the `minerva_author` file.
 Then click "Open" in the menu